dcSpark/milkomeda-documentation/docs/cardano/liquid-staking/for_users/user_overview.md

 1. Connect a wallet (e.g Flint, Metamask, etc)
 1. Go to "Staking" page and "Unstake" tab
 1. Enter the desired amount on mADA to unstake, accept Terms of Use and press "Unstake" button
-1. The stMADA will be sent to the smart contract and the connected wallet address wil receive mADA
+1. The stMADA will be sent to the smart contract, and the connected wallet address will receive mADA.
+Additionally, when unstaking, all unclaimed rewards will be displayed and automatically unstaked, thus increasing the total amount of mADA received.

 <img src={unstake} className="img-full" alt="Unstaking" />